mentekid/octree/README.md

 Notes
 =====
   1. This is a homework assignment for Parallel and Distributed Systems in Aristotle University of Thessaloniki.
   2. To compile the Cilk code, you need [GCC Cilkplus](https://www.cilkplus.org/build-gcc-cilkplus) or icc.
+The Makefile assumes GCC Cilkplus is in ~/cilkplus-install.
+  3. For the rest, normal gcc is used.